bsong1124/Browser-Based-Game/planning.md

 Pseudocode below: **JavaScript**

 1. Set up variables to link each element of the DOM.
-Maybe use boolean value to determine current attacker?
+Use boolean value to determine current attacker->AddEventListeners
-   AddEventListeners

-2. Likely use a loop to iterate through an array nested in an object to link grid positions: variables for each grid element = tedious and bad code
+2. Create a class of Player for player/computer: will contain properties of ship and grid
    - ```
-         const object = {
-            xAxis:[a b c etc]
-            yAxis:[1 2 3 etc]
+      class Player{
+        .grid{[a-i], [1-9] -> grid creation here}
+        .ship{name,length,hitpoints}
       }

-3. Use a class system to create both computer's and player's ships: maybe use hitPoint for game ending condition?
+3. Create a grid inside Player class: Use a loop to iterate through xAxis and yAxis->create element and append to container
    - ```
-      class Ships{
-        .name
-        .length
-        .hitPoint
+         for(x in xAxis){
+            for(y in yAxis){
+               let gridSpace = document.createElement('div')
+               gridSpace.setAttribute('id',`${x}${y}`)
+               container.appendChild(gridSpace)
             }
+         }

-4. Create functions for main gameplay: Should I use while loop to continue running game?
-Or nested functions like Tamagotchi...
+4. Create functions for main gameplay:
+   1. init()
+      - initialize classes/grid/starting ships
+      - this is the time to place ships

-   1. start()
+   1. start() event handler
       - make sure ALL player ships have been placed && ALL computer ships have been randomly placed
       - starts game
       - player can now click grid space to fireMissile()
-      - Should I create easy normal hard difficulties?
+      - ICEBOX: create easy normal hard difficulties

    2. rotateShips()
-      - rotate ships vertial or horizontal for ship placement
+      - rotate ships vertial or back to horizontal for ship placement

    3. dragShips()
       - allow for dragging of the ships for ship placement.
 Do I need a funcion for this?
 Or some other method?